Democrats commit $7 million to TV ads in five key state Senate races

 The last district in the committee's ad buy is the 32nd in western Wisconsin, where Republican Stacey Klein is looking to unseat Democratic incumbent Brad Pfaff.

-Andrew Whitley, the State Senate Democratic Committee's executive director, said the committee picked those districts because President Joe Biden and Gov. Tony Evers won them in 2020 and 2022, respectively, suggesting Democratic legislative candidates stand a good chance of success in them.
+Whitley said Democrats picked those districts because President Joe Biden and Gov. Tony Evers won them in 2020 and 2022, respectively, suggesting Democratic legislative candidates stand a good chance of success in them.
 The ads will be tailored to the issues in each district and will begin airing after Wisconsin's Aug.
 13 primary, he said.

-A spokesperson for Senate Republican Majority Leader Devin LeMahieu didn't immediately respond to an email.
+Senate Republican Majority Leader Devin LeMahieu said that voters will see the ads as another attempt by liberals to buy control of government institutions.